Badingham, St John the Baptist Church

 Cratfield, St Mary the Virgin Church - 4.1 miles (Historic Church)

-Nearest Accommodation to Badingham, St John the Baptist Church:
+Nearest Holiday Cottages to Badingham, St John the Baptist Church: